 The CAK checks whether you are still insured under the Dutch health insurance scheme (Zvw scheme) after you remigrate.
 If so, a health insurance contribution (Zvw contribution) is deducted from your remigration benefit.

-- For more information about the healthcare benefit, go to the website of the Belastingdienst You will be directed to an external website.
+- For more information about the healthcare benefit, go to the website of Dienst Toeslagen (only in Dutch) You will be directed to an external website.
 This will open in a new screen.

 - What is deducted from your remigration benefit?